mtec-TUB/pillow/README.md

 - **EDF** (European Data Format) - `.edf`
 - **HDF5** (Hierarchical Data Format) - `.h5`
 - **WFDB** (WaveForm DataBase) - `.hea`
+- **MAT** (Matlab Data Format) - `.mat` (maybe not suitable for all different kind of mat-files and likely dataset-specific)

-These formats require dataset-specific handling due to varying structures (Each dataset requires its own CSV handler (e.g., `DreamtCSVHandler` for DREAMT dataset):
+These formats require dataset-specific handling due to varying structures (Each dataset requires its own CSV handler, e.g., `DreamtCSVHandler` for DREAMT dataset):
 - **CSV** (Comma-Separated Values) - `.csv`

 For the annotation files there is no common handler because most datasets have a unique annotation saving format.
 The base parsing strategy can be found in [base.py](/dataset_processors/base.py) ann_parse() function, and can be overwritten individually for each dataset processor in [dataset_processors](/dataset_processors/).